 His next sea tour was as Executive Officer of USS VELLA GULF (CG 72), homeported in Norfolk, Virginia, from February 2006 to October 2007.

 Serving again in the Pentagon, this time on the Joint Staff (J-3/EUCOM/NATO Desk) from 2007 to 2009, he coordinated NATO and partner contributions to the International Security Assistance Force in Afghanistan.

 Returning to sea, CAPT Keniston served as the Commanding Officer of USS ARLEIGH BURKE (DDG 51), homeported in Norfolk, Virginia.
 He oversaw the Navy’s first Destroyer Modernization project, participated in Exercise Joint Warrior, and deployed to the Gulf of Aden as part of Standing NATO Maritime Group 2 for operations Ocean Shield conducting out of area operations for counter piracy.

 After command, he moved to Rome, Italy where he attend the NATO Defense College.
 Graduating in the top 10 percent of his class, he was selected to remain in Europe to serve as a Special Assistant to the Supreme Allied Commander Europe/Commander European Command.

-Captain Pfister reported to USS Bataan (LHD-5) for duty as Executive Officer in September 2014.
+Captain Keniston reported to USS Bataan (LHD 5) for duty as Executive Officer in May 2015.